positron-solutions/elisp-repo-kit/README.md

 -   Choose a template
 -   Root directory you want to clone to
 -   Package title
--   Package feature
+-   Package feature name
--   Package prefix
+-   Package elisp prefix
 -   Author name
 -   Email address
 -   GitHub user or organization

 `erk-new` also calls `erk-rename-relicense` to rename all of the files, string replace names, and re-license to GPL3.
 It also changes the author and resets the git history.
-Now just follow the steps in [finish setting up](#org2d988e4).
+Now just follow the steps in [finish setting up](#orge370d02).
 Have fun!

 # Using ERK for development